My new website has now been launched, come and visit me at www.orlaghreid.com

 Self-Soothing Techniques.
 These are an important aspect of sexual recovery to help the transition from being impulsive and compulsive sexually to being mindful and accepting of sexual feelings, thoughts, and impulses without acting out sexually.
 They consist of simple 10 minute breathing exercises, listening to a meditation or meditation music, positive affirmations or more simple practices like just taking a 10 minute walk rather than acting out.

 Online Support.
 There are a host of 24/7 online supports such as webinars, group support & inspirational speakers for people going through all types of recovery and sobriety.
 Webinars and experts can be viewed on YouTube and TedX.
-Online support groups are available on most of the 12 Step Support group websites via ZOOM.
+Online support groups are available on most of the 12 Step Support group websites via ZOOM or by teleconferencing.
 Dr. Rob Weiss has online support groups every week at sexandrelationshiphealing.com which you can register and access.

 Recovery Apps.
 The Fortify App helps people to overcome pornography and quit porn for good.
 It provides a host of tools, video’s, research, shared experiences and most popular – a community forum.
 The premium version is worth investing in at about $15 a month.
 It is a good way to stay motivated and learn something new every single day.
 The Fortify programme is also available as a book and is available on AMAZON.

 Restriction Software.
 Also called parental control software which can be applied PC’s and smartphones such as Qustodio can help compulsive and impulsive porn users restrict availability of sexual content on their devices.
 Interrupting access and reducing availability and accessibility can make early recovery easier.
 Some couples choose to use this type of software on home and personal devices as part of a restoring trust plan together.

 You can find more articles on my blog at www.orlaghgahan.ie